 - Be a current member of the New York State Center of Excellence, or agree to become a member upon entry into Food Spark program.

-- Be a current New York state resident.
+- Be a current New York state resident and/or actively run a business based in New York.

 - Focus on early-stage startups